projectara/greybus-spec/source/hardware_model.rst

 implementation-defined DME attribute, named the "mailbox", which is present on each port in the |unipro| switch inside the Frame.

+The mailbox attribute ID is 0xA000, and its selector index is ignored.

 When an Interface State's UNIPRO sub-state is UPRO_OFF, its MAILBOX sub-state is NULL.
 Otherwise, it is a positive integer.